When we started planning our year-long extended honeymoon around the world, we didn’t really know what to expect.

 When we don’t have our backpacks with us, we feel nostalgia for their ~character~ and yearn for the days when we could simply throw our things on our backs and go.
 When we do have our backpacks, we yearn for the days when we didn’t have to climb 3 flights of narrow, hot stairs carrying 40+ pounds of sh** on our backs or worry about getting stuck in short doorways.

 15. A maxed-out tolerance for tourist attractions (sorry, museums & cathedrals).

 When I was planning our year-long honeymoon, I created this massive travel document where I researched each place we were going during our trip (before that all went to sh*t and changed a zillion times) and listed out all of the cool, fun stuff to do there.
 There was a museum to visit in each place we went – sometimes more than one.
 We’ve always been the sort of travelers who enjoy perusing art museums to learn about local culture and history.
 So I figured, we’ll hit up a lot of art museums.
 Art museums are great.

 Well, f**k that.
 We went to like 3 art museums before we were like “let’s just f***king Google the history and culture.”
 Or better yet, take a food tour and learn about the history and culture while stuffing our faces.

 Museums are great when you’re not going to one every f***king week.
 Nowadays, if it’s not free, and it’s not rated 15/10 on Trip Advisor, it’s not happening.
-In a similiar vein: statues, churches and cathedrals that aren’t world famous, Arc du Triumphes, and ruins that aren’t literally Machu Picchu.
+In a similar vein: statues, churches, and cathedrals that aren’t world-famous, Arc du Triomphes, and ruins that aren’t literally Machu Picchu.